clearhaus/3DSv2-api-documentation/source/index.rst

 implementation is a SAAS implementation, offering a language-agnostic HTTP API integration.

+A 3-D Secure Server is used for *cardholder authentication*.
+An authentication in 3-D Secure is the process of verifying cardholder involvement in e.g. a purchase.
+An authentication results from and *authentication flow* and proof of authentication is an *authentication value*.

 This service supports all active versions of 3-D Secure version 2 (``2.1.0``, ``2.2.0``) and we have tried to make the documentation work on it's own.
 Nevertheles, you may need to refer to the specifications during the